citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Initial implementation of partial_embedded_buffer_dirty handling ([#5548](https://github.com/citra-emu/citra/pull/5548)) by [xperia64](https://github.com/xperia64)

 For a while, the Mii voices in Tomodachi Life would continuously cut off before they would finish speaking, which could make it hard to understand what they are saying to the player.
-By implementing a partial embedded buffer, a buffer being an area of memory which stores data on a temporary basis, you can hear the sweet voices of your favorite Miis again!
+By implementing a partial embedded buffer, this being an area of memory which stores data on a temporary basis, you can hear the sweet voices of your favorite Miis again!

 This also fixes an issue where FMVs in Detective Pikachu would run faster than what the frame rate allowed for.